 How to choose the best recreational kayak under $500 – Buying Guide

 As you may have noticed, recreational kayaks vary widely in price, features and best use case.
-To help you narrow down the best kayak for your needs – let’s take a look at the most important kayak features you need to know.
+To help you narrow down the best kayaks under 500 dollars for your needs – let’s take a look at the most important kayak features you need to know.

 Recreational Kayak Features

 While kayaks vary widely in features, most will share several basic components in common.
 You should have a basic understanding of these components when you are considering buying a recreational kayak under $500.